 Losing weight is one of the most popular goals Americans have.
 In fact, three of the top five most popular New Year’s Resolutions ahead of 2018 had to do with losing weight or living healthier.
 But, sadly, weight loss isn’t something you can just snap your fingers and achieve.
 No, making a weight loss plan is the most effective way to lose weight and start living healthier.

-Similar to a retirement plan, creating a weight loss plan means looking at four essential factors and taking them all into account.
+Similar to a retirement plan, the important steps of how to make a weight loss plan means looking at four essential factors and taking them all into account.

 Losing weight requires serious consideration of your lifestyle and the changes necessary to meet your goal.

 The first step in making a weight loss plan is perhaps the most important.
 Before you do anything, decide what you want to achieve from your efforts.
 Do you want to lose 20 pounds?
 What about 50?
 Or, is it more of a cosmetic thing, you want to look a certain way?
 You could also look to fit into a certain article of clothing.
 Unfortunately, the goal of “lose weight” is just too vague.
 The more specific the goal, the more likely you’ll be to achieve it.

 Speaking of achieving your weight loss goal, make sure whatever goal you settle on is possible.
 We’d all love to be able to lose 10 pounds a week or to fit into a specific garment, but, unless you’re risking an eating disorder, it may not be possible to fit into an outfit you wore in high school.
 While it may help some to “shoot for the stars,” if you goals are impossible to achieve, it’s easy to get discouraged.